VicenteDaAztechStudent/CollectionsExamples/README.md

     selecting the index position.
   *2nd ArrayList is 'customerList', where we create Customer object type isntances from the Customer.java class, and
     add them to customerList.
-    We manipulate the index where a Customer is deployed to in the customerList, and we prnt all values of the list with a for-each loop.
+    We manipulate the index where a Customer is deployed to in the customerList, and we print all values of the list with a for-each loop.